intelowlproject/IntelOwl/docs/source/Usage.md

 You can create a new organization by going to the "Organization" section, available under the Dropdown menu you cand find under the username.

 Once you create an organization, you are the unique "Owner" of that organization.
-So you are the only one who can delete the organization.
+So you are the only one who can delete the organization and promote/demote/kick users.
 Another role, which is called "Admin", can be set to a user (via the Django Admin interface only for now).
-Both owners and admins have powers like: they can remove users, invite them to the org, promote them.
+Owners and admins share the following powers: they can manage invitations and the organization's plugin configuration.

 #### Accept Invites